 Recent studies have shown that taking fluoroquinolones, like Cipro, Levaquin and Avelox, will increase the risk of aortic injuries including aortic aneurysm, dissection, and rupture.

-If you suffered a debilitating aortic aneurysm or tear in your aortic valve after taking fluoroquinolone, contact us to schedule a case review.
-Contact a fluoroquinolone lawyer at Baron & Budd at (866) 347-7765 or contact us online to see if you qualify for a peripheral neuropathy lawsuit.
+We are currently investigating lawsuits against the manufacturers of fluoroquinolone antibiotics (FQ) responsible for the pain and suffering of many who took these prescriptions.
+If you suffered an aortic aneurysm or tear in your aortic valve after taking a fluoroquinolone, contact us to schedule a case review.
+Contact a fluoroquinolone lawyer at Baron & Budd at 866-723-1890 or contact us online to see if you qualify for a lawsuit.

 - Gastrointestinal Discomfort

 In September 2014, the Journal of American Medicine published the findings of a study assessing the link between aortic injuries and the use of FQ antibiotics.
 According to the study, people who take fluoroquinolone are twice as likely to have an aortic aneurysm, dissection or rupture.